danryan/runbooks-mirror/docs/ci-runners/README.md

 The new VPC structure provides the following performance and scalability benefits:

-* **Reduced Latency:** Shared VPC architecture reduces the need for cross-VPC peering, which minimizes latency and improves network performance.
 * **Improved Scalability:** The Shared VPC approach bypasses the previous 70-peer limit, enabling the CI infrastructure to scale without hitting GCP's peering constraints.
 * **Enhanced Isolation and Security:** With each shard operating within its own VPC network, network policies and firewall rules provide stronger isolation, reducing potential security risks.